phearbot/unity-teamcity-docker/README.md

 Add /data/builds volume to the tc server?

+# Before Starting
-# This guide assumes you have a good enough understanding of git to already be using GitHub or GitLab to manage your repo
+- This guide assumes you have a good enough understanding of git to already be using GitHub or GitLab to manage your repo

-PROJECT SET UP
-# Before you set up the server, you need to do the following:
 - Ensure your git repo is a Unity project
 - Add the AutomatedBuilder.cs script (in the build-scripts folder of this repo) to your project in Unity in the Assets/Editor director, and commit it to master.
 - Update the list of scenes in your build in the AutomatedBuilder.cs script.
 (The line with "buildPlayerOptions.scenes" in it)